wathan/jp-mining-note/docs/docs/updatingjpmn.md

         ::  $ git clone https://github.com/arbyste/jp-mining-note.git
         ::  $ cd jp-mining-note

-        :: grabs the latest version of the master branch
+        :: Since we are using the prerelease version, make sure you switch
-        :: NOTE: use the `dev` branch if you want to install pre-releases, i.e.
+        :: to the dev branch
-        ::git checkout dev
+        git checkout dev
-        git pull --force
+        :: grabs the latest version of the dev branch git pull --force

         :: Make sure you have Anki open and Anki-Connect installed!
-        :: Also ensure that your python version is 3.9 or higher. python tools\install.py
+        :: Also ensure that your python version is 3.9 or higher. python tools\install.py --update
         ```